The Seed Enterprise Investment Scheme (SEIS)

 In the same tax year, 9,195 investors claimed Income Tax relief on Self-Assessment forms for SEIS, compared to 8,545 investors in 2019/20.

-The tax breaks are worth up to 64% of the amount invested, this includes income tax relief and capital gains tax relief.
+The tax breaks are worth up to 64% of the amount invested, which includes income tax relief and capital gains tax relief.

-The investor can also choose to treat some or all of the investment as being made in the previous tax year for the purposes of income tax relief, and offset 50% of the value of the investment against their income tax liability for the tax year immediately previous to the tax year in which the investment was made.
+The investor can also choose to treat some or all of the investment as being made in the previous tax year for income tax relief and offset 50% of the value of the investment against their income tax liability for the tax year immediately previous to the tax year in which the investment was made.

-• No Income Tax or Capital Gains on any Profits from sale of shares
+▪️No Income Tax or Capital Gains on any Profits from the sale of shares

 Watch the short video above explaining SEIS